Hindu–German Conspiracy Trial: The trial

 A woman who gave evidence in the trial described how she had met two of the Ghadar activists, Taraknath Das and Lala Hardayal, when all three were at Stanford University.
 One wanted to "transform her into a modern Joan of Arc, leading the Indians in intrigue against the British."
 The other wished to "inspire her to be an idealist and a teacher in India."
 Evidence was also produced of money paid to two American women by HarDayal in an attempt to "lure women to Europe to assist the revolutionists."
 The prosecution also suggested that Taraknath Das had used Camille de Berri, to store a bomb manual in her safety deposit box.
 When she was finally located she was revealed to be the Oakland divorcee of a wealthy mining expert and who had recently remarried.
 Her new husband had been suspended from the University of California, upon graduating, for petty pilfering from gymnasium lockers.
 De Berri had come to his rescue by heading a special investigating committee to look into the affair and then by testifying as an alibi witness for him.

-The defense attorney attempted to argue the accuseds' beliefs placed them squarely within American ideals.
+The defense attorney attempted to argue the accused's beliefs placed them squarely within American ideals.
 The opening address to the jury denounced the British Government's rule in India, declaring that the whole case was being tried at the initiation of Britain.
 Copies of Ram Chandra's Ghadar Party paper were produced quoting liberty appeals by Patrick Henry, George Washington, Abraham Lincoln, and President Woodrow Wilson.

-The trial ended with a sensational climax when Ram Chandra was shot to death in the courtroom by fellow defendant, Ram Singh.
+The trial ended with a sensational climax when Ram Chandra Bharadwaj, one of the main accused, was shot to death in the courtroom by fellow defendant, Ram Singh.
 The New York Times described the incident, which occurred just after the court announced a recess:

-Chandra had been murdered because it was believed he had been diverting Nationalists' funds to his own use.
+Chandra had been murdered because it was believed he had been diverting nationalists' funds to his own use.
 A week later, the judge found the defendants guilty of violating the neutrality of the United States.
-The Indians, "students and revolutionists, several of them highly educated" were sentenced to serve from twenty-two months to sixty days."
+The Indians, "students and revolutionists, several of them highly educated" were sentenced to prison terms ranging from 30 days to twenty-two months.